Retrieve#

 To search for surface observations we recommend the use of search_surface.

-openghg.retrieve.search_surface(species=None, site=None, inlet=None, height=None, instrument=None, measurement_type=None, source_format=None, network=None, start_date=None, end_date=None, data_source=None, sampling_height=None, icos_data_level=None, dataset_source=None, **kwargs)[source]#
+openghg.retrieve.search_surface(species=None, site=None, inlet=None, height=None, instrument=None, data_level=None, data_sublevel=None, dataset_source=None, data_source=None, measurement_type=None, source_format=None, network=None, start_date=None, end_date=None, sampling_height=None, icos_data_level=None, **kwargs)[source]#

-Cloud object store search
+Cloud object store search.

 Parameters:

-• species (Union[str, List[str], None]) – Species
+• species (Union[str, list[str], None]) – Species

-• site (Union[str, List[str], None]) – Three letter site code
+• site (Union[str, list[str], None]) – Three letter site code

-• height (Union[str, List[str], None]) – Alias for inlet
+• height (Union[str, slice, None, list[str | slice | None]]) – Alias for inlet

-• instrument (Union[str, List[str], None]) – Instrument name
+• instrument (Union[str, list[str], None]) – Instrument name

-• measurement_type (Union[str, List[str], None]) – Measurement type
+• measurement_type (Union[str, list[str], None]) – Measurement type

 • data_type – Data type e.g. “surface”, “column”, “flux” See openghg.store.spec.define_data_types() for full details.

-• start_date (Union[str, List[str], None]) – Start date
+• start_date (Union[str, list[str], None]) – Start date

-• end_date (Union[str, List[str], None]) – End date
+• end_date (Union[str, list[str], None]) – End date

 • sampling_height (Optional[str]) – Sampling height of measurements